11 Point Checklist to Data Integrity

 - The audit log tracks the creation, deletion, and modification of each electronic record.

 - The audit trail allows for the reconstruction of all the steps taken to obtain a certain result.

-In more advanced setups, the audit trail can also allow to track the exact device and even the location of the transaction.
+In more advanced setups, the audit trail can also allow tracking the exact device and even the location of the transaction.

 Legal obligations regarding data integrity

-Lawmakers are catching up with the developments taking place on the Internet, and issuing regulation to protect the data of customers and impose industry-wide best practices.
+Lawmakers are catching up with the developments taking place on the Internet, and issuing regulations to protect the data of customers and impose industry-wide best practices.

 Here are just a few important provisions from major data legislations around the world.

 Even before the GDPR, the EU had a series of directives and regulations aimed at protecting internet user privacy.
 GDPR however will take things up a notch (or more, depending on who you ask).

 1. The amount of personal data collected must be limited to what is necessary in order to carry out its purposes. – Rec.39; Art.5(1)(c).

 Previous regulations stated that the organization shouldn’t gather an excessive amount of information about the user, but this left plenty of room for interpretation, which the new wording fixes.
 While it doesn’t concern data security per se, it requires the company to limit itself to collecting information it doesn’t actually need.
 For instance, companies that sell consumer electronics such as washing machines have no need for the consumer’s healthcare information.